About Clinical Trials

-If preliminary laboratory tests indicate that a new treatment is generally safe and works as intended, researchers request approval from the FDA (or similar organizations around the world) to move forward with more advanced testing in a clinical trial.
+Experimental treatments are first evaluated in a series of preclinical studies.
+If these preliminary tests indicate that a new treatment is generally safe and works as intended, researchers request approval from the FDA (or similar organizations around the world) to move forward with more advanced testing in a clinical trial.

 A treatment must go through a clinical trial before the FDA will consider approving it for public use.
 Generally, this involves three phases of testing.
 All phases focus on evaluating the treatment’s effectiveness and safety and identifying side effects.